F.A.Q. GENERAL QUESTIONS

 WARDROBE QUESTIONS & SHOOT TIPS

-Artistic Portraiture
+Personalized Artistic Portraiture

 For outfits, we like to work with our clients and choose outfits based on what will be created.
 This could be anything from swimwear to formal wear, lingerie, or accessories for partial/full nude.
 When choosing outfits, solid colors tend to work best and give the most flexibility in a shoot.
 As for your hair, we do not recommend getting it done just for your session, as this can lead to issues.
-More importantly, do not wash your hair the day before or of your shoot as it can become problematic due to lack of oil during the shoot.
-If you are comfortable with full body spray on tans, it is fine to do so 3 or 4 days beforehand, but we do not recommend getting a spray tan or attempting to tan before the shoot if you do not already have a tan.
+More importantly, do not wash your hair the day before or of your shoot as it can become problematic due to lack of oil.
+If you are comfortable with full body spray on tans, it is fine to do so three or four days beforehand, but we do not recommend getting a spray tan or attempting to tan before the shoot if you do not already have a tan.
 If you have any skin blemishes, leave them alone, as trying to address them makes post-production more difficult and may result in images where it is obvious that something was edited out.
 As for nails (both finger and toenails), we recommend that they are either clear or done as a French manicure.
 Don't feel you have to go to a salon to have your nails done.
 Glue on nails; again, either clear or French manicure, will work just fine.
 We do not recommend the press-on style nails as they may pop off during wardrobe changes or under some lighting setups.

 We understand that this type of portraiture may feel intimidating, but let us take care of you during your shoot and enjoy it.